All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use Wegovy if my BMI is below 27?

 The FDA label requires BMI 30+ (or 27+ with comorbidities).
-However, the cardiovascular indication may apply at lower BMIs if you have established heart disease.
+But the cardiovascular indication may apply at lower BMIs if you have established heart disease.
 Some providers prescribe off-label for South Asian patients with significant metabolic risk at lower BMIs.
 This is a conversation to have with your specific provider.

 Is Wegovy safe during religious fasting?

 Wegovy's once-weekly dosing makes it manageable during Ramadan, Navratri, or other fasting periods.
-However, reduced food intake combined with Wegovy's appetite suppression can lead to very low calorie consumption.
+But reduced food intake combined with Wegovy's appetite suppression can lead to very low calorie consumption.
 Plan your suhoor and iftar (or equivalent) meals carefully with high-protein, nutrient-dense foods.
 If you also take blood sugar-lowering medications, discuss dose adjustments with your provider.

 Will Wegovy help with fatty liver?